With Glaciers Melting And Temps Soaring, Pakistan Pursues Big Action On Climate Change

 Ultimately, Pakistan's climate policies will endure if ordinary people embrace them, environmentalists say.

-Back in the park in Mardan, Atika, the teenage volunteer, says she's trying to inspire other Pakistanis.
+Back in the park in Mardan, Atiq, the teenage volunteer, says she's trying to inspire other Pakistanis.
 A cluster of kids sits around a rusty swing, gawping.
 It's rare to see a woman in public in this deeply conservative area.

 But a little girl runs up to the volunteers and grabs a baby pine.
 She wants to plant it herself.

-Note: A previous version of this story misspelled the last name of Laiba Atiq and her sister Maira Atiq as Atika.